Nadil-K/lm-spell/README.md

 # LMSpell

- is a modular spell correction library designed for fine-tuning and evaluating transformer-based models on spelling correction tasks.
-It supports various trainer strategies and provides flexibility for multilingual and domain-specific use cases.

 **LMSpell** is a flexible and extensible library designed to facilitate the implementation of spell correction systems using a wide range of pre-trained language models (PLMs).
 It supports encoder-based, decoder-based (i.e. LLMs), and encoder-decoder-based models, providing broad compatibility across diverse architectures.

 The interface of LMSpell, abstracts core PLM functionalities such as fine-tuning and inference.
 This abstraction enables users to integrate and experiment with different model types without requiring model-specific implementation knowledge.
 Internally, LMSpell dynamically loads the appropriate classes based on the selected model, ensuring a consistent and user-friendly development experience.